-In seven out of the nine diagnostic categories, the prices in St. Vincent are lower than Baptist, though the differences are not statistically significant.
+In 7 out of the 9 diagnostic categories, the prices in St. Vincent are lower than Baptist, though the differences are not statistically significant.
 For instance, in the first column, St. Vincent charges 4.7% lower than Baptist with a standard error of 9.12%.
-The finding is consistent with the parties' claim that St. Vincent and Baptist charge lower prices than Orange Park, because, unlike the situation facing Orange Park as the sole hospital in the county, the other two operate closer to the urban center of Jacksonville, where the market is relatively competitive with six nearby hospitals in the local community competing for the MCO contract.
+Our finding is consistent with the parties' claim that St. Vincent and Baptist charge lower prices than Orange Park because, unlike the situation facing Orange Park as the sole hospital in the county, the other two operate closer to the urban center of Jacksonville where the market is relatively competitive with 6 nearby hospitals13 in the local community competing for the MCO contract.

 Baptist Medical Center-Beaches and Memorial Hospital Jacksonville also have lower price levels than Orange Park.
-The former charges 12% to 26% less than Orange Park, and the latter charges 11% to 23% less depending on the diagnostic category.
+The former charges 12% to 26% less than Orange Park and the latter 11% to 23% less depending on the diagnostic category.
 The price level at St. Luke's Hospital is 21% to 30% higher than the benchmark Orange Park.
 The main reason may be that St. Luke's is affiliated with the Mayo Clinic and treats patients with severe conditions.
 The pricing patterns for Shands Jacksonville Medical Center vary depending on DRG categories.
-For six out of the nine sets of diagnostic categories, including top 50 and top 10 DRGs with "highest discharge frequency" statewide, and the four DRG categories based on local market, Shands has a higher price level ranging from 3% to 17%.
-For top 50 and top 10 statewide "most widely treated" DRGs and the 10 DRGs based on Melnick and Keeler (2007), Shands charges 9% to 17% lower than Orange Park.
-I thus did not find a consistent pricing pattern for Shands Jacksonville Medical Center.
+For 6 out of the 9 sets of diagnostic categories, including top-50 and top-10 DRGs with "highest discharge frequency" statewide; and the four DRG categories based on local market, Shands has a higher price level ranging from 3% to 17%.
+For top-50 and top-10 statewide "most widely treated" DRGs and the 10 DRGs based on Melnick and Keeler (2007), Shands charges 9% to 17% lower than Orange Park.
+We thus did not find a consistent pricing pattern for Shands Jacksonville Medical Center.

-Previous research, including Abraham, Gaynor, and Vogt (2007), Dranove, Shanley, and White (1993), Staten, Umbeck, and Dunkelberg (1988), Dranove and Ludwick (1999), and Melnick et al. (1992), finds that competition among hospitals leads to lower prices.
-In the current study, I also find that being the only hospital in Clay County, Orange Park is able to charge at least 10% more compared to St. Vincent and Baptist in central Jacksonville, which is arguably a more competitive market than Clay County.
+Previous research, including Abraham et al. (2007), Dranove et al. (1993), Staten et al. (1988), Dranove and Ludwick (1999) and Melnick et al. (1992), finds that competition among hospitals leads to lower prices.
+In the current study, we also find that being the only hospital in Clay County, Orange Park is able to charge at least 10% more compared to St. Vincent and Baptist in central Jacksonville, arguably a more competitive market than Clay County.